francescorn/francescorn/README.md

 I'm a former college tennis player who won the Matthew Vassar award.

-I play the piano and write short pieces in my free time.

 I'm looking for a role as a software engineer.

 My skills include HTML, CSS, Javascript, React, C++, and Python.